TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/64 - 3 John/3 John 1/3 John 1.12.md

 ---

-Demetrius hath the witness of all [men], and of the truth itself: yea, we also bear witness: and thou knowest that our witness is true.
+Demetrius has the testimony of all, and of the truth itself; yes, we also testify, and you know that our testimony is true.